CplMustard/eschatonic-well/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+### `npm android:start`

+Runs the app in an android debugging environment, connect a virtual device or android device in debugging mode to view it.

+### `npm electron:start`

+Runs the app in a windows environment, a window will automatically open showing the app.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).